kamidox/weixin_producthunt/README.md

 If you deploy the first time or setup a new server instance.
 Please follow these steps:

+* install nginx/uwsgi/pip and other tools.
+This can be done in fabric automatically, but we do not do this currently.
-* setup nginx config file, please refer to `deploy/nginxconf.example`
+* setup nginx config file on remote server, please refer to `deploy/nginxconf.example`
-* setup uwsgi config file, please refer to `deploy/uwsgiconf.example`
+* setup uwsgi config file on remote server, please refer to `deploy/uwsgiconf.example`
 * run `fab -H newserver.example.com bootstrap`

 ### continuous deploy

 * run `fab deploy`

-### more on nginx and uwsgi
+### more on deploy

 I deploy this app in aws by nginx + uwsgi.
 Explain more about the nginx config and uwsgi config.
-For `deploy/nginxconf.example`, I deploy multi app in one server instance.
-This app is deploy in `SERVER_NAME/pp` as:
+For `deploy/nginxconf.example`, I deploy multi app in one aws instance.
+This app is deploy in `kamidox.com/pp` as:

 ```text
     location /pp/ {